tfabris/CrowCam/README.md

   the Synology log.

-To troubleshoot a script, or to see more details about how a script is working, edit the script, locate its debugMode variable, and temporarily set it to:
+To troubleshoot a script, or to see more details about how a script is working, SSH into the Synology and run it from the shell.
+From there, you can see all the "dbg" level messages which aren't shown in the Synology log.

+Optionally, you can edit the script, locate the script's debugMode variable at the top of the script, and temporarily set it to:

      debugMode="Synology"

+Changing the debugMode variable is optional.
+Debug mode will shorten some loops and will, in some cases, not follow through with writing or deleting certain pieces of data.
+You can also run it without debugMode enabled; either way you will always see "dbg" level messages at the shell prompt if you run it from there.

+If you changed the debugMode of the script, copy the changed version to the Synology.
 You can then do one or both of the following:
 - SSH into the Synology NAS and launch the script at the SSH prompt.
   Note: some of the commands in some scripts might require elevation, so when testing on the Synology, launch the script with sudo.
-Example:
+Examples:
 ```
      sudo ./CrowCam.sh

+     or

+     sudo -s
+     ./CrowCam.sh
 ```
-- Edit the "Run Command" for the script in the Synology Task Scheduler, and set its stdout/stderr output to a file which you can download and analyze later:
+- Optionally, you can edit the "Run Command" for the script in the Synology Task Scheduler, and set its stdout/stderr output to a file which you can download and analyze later.
+This is much more cumbersome though:
 ```
      bash "/volume1/homes/admin/CrowCam/(scriptname).sh" >> "/volume1/homes/admin/CrowCam/(scriptname).log" 2>&1
 ```